areu01or00/Surgical-Theatre/README.md

 ### The Problem

-During training (especially LoRA/fine-tuning), you want to validate frequently, but:
+During training (LoRA/fine-tuning/RL), you want to validate frequently, but:

 ```python
 # Your model uses 20GB GPU memory